 Blue Monday may not be real, but the mental health issues it represents are

-“I’m actually very strategic about where I place myself during the day,” says the Personal Fitness Trainer instructor.
+“I’m actually very strategic about where I place myself during the day,” says the Personal Fitness Trainer chair.
 “We could have sat at that dark table in the corner but we’re not getting the same benefits for our mood just by seeing that light.”

 A skiing and snowshoeing enthusiast, Andrews loves winter but can be laid low by plummeting temperatures and decreased daylight.
-And even though she knows Blue Monday was created by the travel industry proclaiming the third Monday of January to be the year’s most depressing day, she believes it represents a genuine, Northern Hemisphere affliction.
+And even though she knows Blue Monday was created by the travel industry proclaiming the third Monday of January to be the year’s most depressing day, she believes it represents a genuine, northern hemisphere affliction.

 “As somebody who does suffer through the winter, I don’t think it’s to be taken lightly,” says Andrews.
 Here are other ways she gets strategic as she waits for the milder, brighter days of spring.

 Shine a light

 With fewer hours of daylight in winter – and less intense light – Andrews uses what she calls her “happy lamp.”
 At the side of her desk is a light that mimics sunlight to help treat seasonal affective disorder, a kind of depression tied to changes in the seasons.

 She turns it on for about 10 minutes each morning.
 “If it’s a little greyer out, I’ll do it in the afternoon as well.”